DRAFT

 - California state regulations are in the General Industry Safety Orders, Title 8 of the California Code of Regulation, Article 108, Sections 5156, 5157, and 5158.
 California state regulation meet or exceed the federal standards.

-- Additional guidelines and standards for confined spaces are provided by the following:
+Additional guidelines and standards for confined spaces are provided by the following:

 - The National Institute for Occupational Safety and Health (NIOSH) – Publication No. 80-106

-- The American National Standards Institute (ANSI) Z117.1 â Safety Requirement for Confined Spaces
+- The American National Standards Institute (ANSI) Z117.1 – Safety Requirement for Confined Spaces

-- The National Fire Protection Association (NFPA) – International 1006 Standards for Rescue Technician Professional Qualifications, NFPA 1670 Standard on Operations and Training for Technical Search and Rescue Incidents
+- The National Fire Protection Association (NFPA) – International 1006 Standards for Rescue Technician Professional Qualifications

 Work Process E. Emergency Rescue Provider – Capabilities and Technical Rescue References- Alameda County Fire Department (ACFD)

+- Current Capabilities, Technical Rescue.
 LBNL has specialized projects involving confined spaces and elevated areas that require careful planning and coordination for emergency rescue.
 These spaces include tanks, pits, vaults, and storm water basins.

-- Training: The ACFD is required by OSHA to conduct annual training for technical rescue, including confined space and high-angle rescue..
+- Training.
+The ACFD is required by OSHA to conduct annual training for technical rescue, including confined space and high-angle rescue..

 - When operations are planned that may require technical rescue assistance in an emergency, ACFD must be notified in advance.
-These notifications and coordination efforts are
+These notifications and coordination efforts are required a minimum of five working days prior to commencement of confined space or high-angle rescue operations and are incorporated into operational procedures.

-Leandro Station 24.
+- When necessary, ACFD may provide and stage technical heavy equipment from the San Leandro Station 24.
 ACFD Station 12 also serves as a secondary Level 1 Hazardous Materials Response Station, providing backup to ACFD Station 19 on LBNL.
 ACFD maintains a Type 1 Heavy Rescue Team and a Type 1 Hazardous Materials Response team for these specific operations as noted at Station 24.
 These teams are certified by the California Office of Emergency Services (Cal-OES).
 The required emergency services response for technical rescue, including personnel, apparatus and other protocols is provided in Section 6 of the Base Needs Assessment (BNA).

-to the operations level rescue techniques with additional resources available via the ACFD Type I Urban Search and Rescue Team stationed in the San Leandro Station 24 or mutual aid resources.
+- Technical Rescue: ACFD members assigned to the on-site engine company are trained to the operations level rescue techniques with additional resources available via the ACFD Type I Urban Search and Rescue Team stationed in the San Leandro Station 24 or mutual aid resources.
 The ACFD staffs a minimum of 6 technical rescue specialists per day.

 - Technical Rescue Response Requirements.
 The LBNL primary work location contains unique buildings and structures used for a variety of experimental purposes.
 Areas such as confined spaces, tall buildings, specially constructed test chambers, and other one-of-a-kind structures can present unusual rescue problems after an accident.
 DOE Order 420.1C and DOE Standard 1066-2016 discuss the need for DOE contractors to have a timely and effective response to a spectrum of emergency conditions that they encounter, including specialized rescue.

-- Analysis â Technical Rescue.
+- Analysis – Technical Rescue.
 There are federal requirements for responses to confined space incidents (29CFR1910.146 and 29CFR1926.1200-1213) that form the basis for those responses.
-NFPA 1670, Standard on Operations and Training for Technical Search and Rescue Incidents and NFPA 1006 Standard for Technical Rescuer Professional Qualifications establish the operations and training requirements for
+NFPA 1670, Standard on Operations and Training for Technical Search and Rescue Incidents and NFPA 1006 Standard for Technical Rescuer Professional Qualifications establish the operations and training requirements for confined space and other technical rescue incidents.

 - NFPA 1670 categorizes responses into three categories, Awareness, Operations, and Technician for the various types of technical rescue incidents (e.g., structural collapse, rope rescue, confined space search and rescue, vehicle and machinery search and rescue, wilderness search and rescue, and trench and excavation search and rescue).
 Staffing for a confined space search and rescue scenario is recommended in an Annex note as a minimum of six persons to be able to perform all the tasks required.

-requirements.
+- Heavy rescue incidents such as structural collapse, trench rescue, and certain types of machinery rescue situations will require specialized equipment and staffing that are beyond the scope of normal first alarm response capabilities and would need to be dispatched from the ACFD’s Technical Rescue Unit stationed in San Leandro.
+The Unit has a fully compliant, Type I Apparatus compliant with the State of California OES requirements.
 NFPA 1710 does not establish response time criteria for technical rescue, which the standard calls special operations.
 Since the level of urgency is parallel to that for a structural fire, the response time criteria for first arriving unit and first alarm for structural fires, without the credit for sprinkler protection is appropriate for initial awareness level responses.
 The first alarm technical rescue incident total response time is set at 13 minutes-6 seconds.

-partners with LBNL to be fully engaged in pre-entry/work planning and to ensure timely rescue response is available.
+- The Fire Department participates in pre-entry work planning and in some cases is requested to be on-site with a technical rescue team for “high-hazard entries.”
+ACFD partners with LBNL to be fully engaged in pre-entry/work planning and to ensure timely rescue response is available.
 The idea is to be pre-emptive and ensure that all preventive measures are implemented before and during the entry by ACFD to reduce the potential for a required entry to perform rescue or recovery operations.

-- Minimum Performance Measure â Technical Rescue Based on the requirements of OSHA 29CFR1910.120, 29CFR1910.146 and NFPA 1670, the minimum performance measure for a Technical Rescue incident is established as follows: Respond to reported technical rescue incidents to provide rescue and extrication of victims of minor structural collapse, minor construction accidents and confined space accidents on the LBNL primary work location within a total response time of 486 seconds for Operations Level incidents 90% of the time.
+- Minimum Performance Measure – Technical Rescue Based on the requirements of OSHA 29CFR1910.120, 29CFR1910.146 and NFPA 1670, the minimum performance measure for a Technical Rescue incident is established as follows: Respond to reported technical rescue incidents to provide rescue and extrication of victims of minor structural collapse, minor construction accidents and confined space accidents on the LBNL primary work location within a total response time of 486 seconds for Operations Level incidents 90% of the time.

 - Respond to reported technical rescue incidents to provide rescue and extrication of victims of structural collapse, vehicle accidents, and construction accidents or confined space accidents on the LBNL primary work location within a total response time of 786 seconds 90% of the time.